 Establishing partnerships with private for-profit corporations is another avenue to leverage and expand the impact of existing public investment in parks, open space, recreation and community services.
 In these cases, opportunities can be developed for grants or other forms of financial investment geared to fit with the mission or purpose of the private enterprise.
 The City has benefitted in recent years from corporate philanthropy supporting parks and trail projects.
 As businesses continue to expand into Bellevue and the level of park users increases around commercial centers, maintaining and establishing partnerships within the local business community will be important.
-Livability, including high-quality and parks and trails is important to residents and visitors.
+Livability, including high-quality parks and trails is important to residents and visitors.
 For employers, trails provide access to employment centers.
 Parks provide gathering spaces, locations to have lunch, and opportunities for visitors to enjoy the City.
 Investment by the business community can be beneficial for employers, residents, and visitors alike.

-Bellevue is one of the most ethnically diverse cities in Washington State with the largest population of people of color.
+Finally, Bellevue is one of the most ethnically diverse cities in Washington State.
 This diversity presents unparalleled opportunities for community enrichment and economic development.
-Establishment of a Cross Cultural Center in Bellevue is an opportunity for partnership and to celebrate diversity of the City.
+Establishment of cross-cultural programming and center development in Bellevue is an opportunity for partnership and to celebrate diversity of the City.
 Led by the City Manager's Office, this project was supported in the Cultural Compass and the Bellevue Diversity Advantage plan, adopted by the City Council in 2014.
-A Cross Cultural Programming Public Outreach Study was completed in 2018 that highlighted community interest in a cross-cultural facility.
-The Cross Cultural Feasibility Assessment was then commissioned by City Council and completed in 2020.
-The concept of the Cross Cultural Center is to provide a facility that would enable programming, education, and dialogue among ethnically and socially diverse communities within Bellevue.
-The Cross Cultural Feasibility Assessment identified interest in a facility separate from existing community centers that might have spaces for multipurpose activities, performing arts, exhibits, and work areas.
-Potential sites were identified in BelRed, Downtown, and Wilburton.
-Moving the vision forward will likely require public and private partners with consideration of a hybrid operations model between the city and a non-profit.
+A Cross Cultural Programming Public Outreach Study was completed in 2018 that assessed community interest in cross-cultural programming and facilities.
+The Cross Cultural Feasibility Assessment-Phase 1 was then commissioned by City Council and completed in 2020, which was followed by an expanded and full Cross Cultural Feasibility Study completed in 2022.
+The concept is to provide programming and physical spaces that would enable education and dialogue among ethnically and socially diverse communities within Bellevue.
+That may include space for multipurpose activities, performing arts, exhibits, and work areas.
+Currently, the City is looking to enhance programming for cross-cultural activities in the City's community centers and with community partners, as well as identify community partners for a future cross-cultural center.
+Moving the vision ahead will likely require public and private partners with consideration of a hybrid operations model between the city and a non-profit.

-Enhance / Opportunity: Acquire Develop Preserve Partner with other City departments to create parks • • • Partner with other public agencies to create, fund, or manage parks and trails, including but not limited to adjacent cities, Tribes, Bellevue School District, Cascade Water Alliance, Sound Transit, Seattle Public Utilities, Washington State, King County and Bellevue College • • • Partner with for-profit and non-profit organizations to create parks where advantageous to achieve capital project goals, such as new aquatic facility Partner with non-profit conservation organizations to • • • advance open space protection and restoration opportunities Historic building preservation • • Cross Cultural facility • •
+Enhance / Opportunity: Acquire Develop Preserve Partner with other City departments to create parks • • • Partner with other public agencies to create, fund, or manage parks and trails, including but not limited to adjacent cities, Tribes, Bellevue School District, Cascade Water Alliance, Sound Transit, Seattle Public Utilities, Washington State, King County and Bellevue College • • • Partner with for-profit and non-profit organizations to create parks where advantageous to achieve capital project goals, such as new aquatic facility • • • Partner with non-profit conservation organizations to advance open space protection and restoration opportunities • Historic building preservation • • Cross Cultural facility • •